 In surgical excision, a dermatologist cuts the whole mole after numbing the surrounding skin.
 After the mole is cut the skin is stitch to fill the gap of a mole in the skin.
 In Excision whole mole is removed at a time no matter how big the mole is.

 If the mole is small in size then the dermatologist prefers shaving rather than excision.
 In this procedure, the skin is numbed and the mole raised above the skin is removed from the top using a small-sized blade.
 Though in this procedure mole is shaved and not cut thus it needs no stitches.
 The skin heals after a little time.

 Homeopathy offers a wide range of medicines to remove moles from the skin in a very effective way.
 Though the treatment may take the time it will save the patient to pass through any surgical procedure and side effects.

 Some of the most effective medicines in homeopathy for the treatment of moles are

 Sometimes the pigment develops deep inside the skin rather than be apparent.
-In such cases the color of the mole turns blue.
-Such blue moles are generally seen on the areas of chest or lower abdomen.
-These blue moles are different in nature though no much harmful but still demand different treatment instead in case of normal moles.
+In such cases, the color of the mole turns blue.
+Such blue moles are generally seen on the areas of the chest or lower abdomen.
+These blue moles are different in nature though no much harmful but still demand different treatment instead of in case of normal moles.
 Homeopathic medicine Phosphorous can serve the best to treat bluish moles.
-But if moles are red but later on turn blue are not same as bluish moles thus need different medicine.
+But if moles are red but later on turn blue are not same as bluish moles thus need a different medicine.
 Thus changing moles can be treated with Calcarea Carbonica.

 Please note that you should NOT use any of these mentioned medicines on your own.
-We have listed these medicines for educational and information purpose only.
+We have listed these medicines for educational and information purposes only.
 Only an experienced homeopathic doctor can suggest you right medicine after looking at your signs and symptoms.